jaysylvester/citizen/README.md

       }
     }

+When you cache controller actions, their context is also cached.
+Setting a cookie or session variable in a cached controller action means all future requests for that action will set the same cookie or session variable—probably not something you want to do with user data.

-#### cache.route and cache.controller options
+#### cache.request and cache.action options

-##### `lastModified` (route cache only)
+##### `lastModified` (request cache only)

-This setting lets the server respond with a faster `304 Not Modified` response if the content of the route cache hasn't changed since the client last accessed it.
-By default, it's set to the time at which the route was cached, but you can specify a custom date in ISO format that reflects the last modification to the route's content.
+This setting lets the server respond with a faster `304 Not Modified` response if the content of the request cache hasn't changed since the client last accessed it.
+By default, it's set to the time at which the request was cached, but you can specify a custom date in ISO format that reflects the last modification to the request's content.
 This way, if you restart your app or clear the cache for some reason, returning clients will still get a 304.

     return {
-      handoff: {
-        controller: '+_layout'
-      },
+      next: '/_layout',
       cache: {
-        route: {
+        request: {
           // Use toISOString() to format your date appropriately
           lastModified: myDate.toISOString()   // 2015-03-05T08:59:51.491Z
         }